biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 <a name="Data"></a>
 ## Supported data

-PVDP supports single- or paired-end data in fasta or fastq formats.
+PVDP supports single- or paired-end data in either fasta or fastq format.
 Datasets can be compressed in gzip (.gz) format.

 ----